direktiv/direktiv/scripts/api/api.md

 PATCH /api/functions/{serviceName}
 ```

-traffic can only be configured between two revisions.
-All other revisions
+Update Global Service traffic directed to each revision, traffic can only be configured between two revisions.
-will bet set to 0 traffic
+All other revisions will bet set to 0 traffic.

 #### Parameters